• About

 • Avocado - Gives our salad creaminess and added nutrition with healthy fats and protein.

-🔪 How To Make Gluten Free Tabbouleh Salad with Chickpeas and Avocado
+🔪 How To Make Quinoa Tabbouleh

 Rinse 1 cup of quinoa and add to a saucepan.
 Add 2 cups of water and ½ teaspoon of salt.
 Bring to a boil.
 Reduce heat to low, cover, and simmer for around 20 minutes, or until all of the liquid is absorbed.
 Transfer to a medium-sized bowl to cool slightly.